1. Safeguard Measures and Their Purpose in International Trade

 Can Affected Parties Challenge Safeguard Determinations?

-While other firms treat safeguards as inevitable policy shifts, SJKP LLP treats them as high-stakes litigation where victory is found in the technical margins.
-We do not rely on standard industry narratives; we execute a surgical audit of your domestic industry records and global import flows to identify the specific economic realities the government is ignoring.
-From managing USMCA-specific safeguard exceptions to securing product exclusions for "non-competitive" goods, SJKP LLP acts as the definitive legal framework for your global capital.
+While many view safeguards as inevitable policy shifts, a sophisticated legal approach treats them as high-stakes proceedings where clarity is found in the technical details of the record.
+Professional oversight provides a necessary safeguard, involving a surgical audit of domestic industry records and global import flows to identify specific economic realities that regulatory authorities may overlook.
+The role of legal counsel is to provide a vigilant voice in navigating everything from USMCA-specific safeguard exceptions to securing product exclusions for non-competitive goods.

 27 Jan, 2026